maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 ---

-Excerpts from the [Wings of Fire](https://ati.dae.gov.in/ati12052021_8.pdf), the autobiography of A P Abdul kalam.
+Excerpts from the [Wings of Fire](https://ati.dae.gov.in/ati12052021_8.pdf), the autobiography of A P J Abdul kalam.
 > “Big scientific projects are like mountains, which should be climbed with as little effort as possible and without urgency.
 The reality of your own nature should